AIM-Harvard/DeepCAC/README.md

 # DeepCAC

-Fully automated deep Learning system for cardiovascular risk prediction.
+Automated deep Learning system for cardiovascular risk prediction published in Nature Comm.

 If you publish any work which uses this package, please cite the following publication:
 Zeleznik, R et al. Deep convolutional neural networks to predict cardiovascular risk from computed tomography.
 Nature Comm 12, 715 (2021). https://www.nature.com/articles/s41467-021-20966-2